-If you think that using cardboard to build a gadget is crazy think again, over the years a number of really creative inventors have done it – from cardboard bikes, boom boxes, computers, portable scanners, clocks, cameras, speakers, laptop cases and stands to name a few.
+Vax EVIf you think that using cardboard to build a gadget is crazy, think again; over the years, several really creative inventors have done it – from cardboard bikes, boom boxes, computers, portable scanners, clocks, cameras, speakers, laptop cases, and stands to name a few.

-In 2011 Vax unveiled the world’s first vacuum made from cardboard they called the Vax EV, it received acclaim being nominated as a finalist in the 2012 Design Excellence Awards as well as the Birmingham Made Me design and innovation award.
-However, there was also scepticism on how this product would cope with every day wear and tear.
+In 2011, Vax unveiled the world’s first vacuum made from cardboard, called the Vax EV; it received acclaim by being nominated as a finalist in the 2012 Design Excellence Awards and the Birmingham Made Me Design and Innovation Award.
+However, there was also skepticism about how this product would cope with everyday wear and tear.

-I discovered the Vax Ev while doing research for an infographic about the history of vacuum cleaners and was really amazed at the creativity that was needed to pull this off.
+I discovered the Vax Ev while researching an infographic about the history of vacuum cleaners and was amazed at the creativity needed to pull this off.

-It’s been two years since this product was introduced and I was curious how the project was coming along, so I contacted Jo Sawyer of Vax and ask her a few questions on the developments and what the future holds.
+It’s been two years since this product was introduced, and I was curious how the project was progressing, so I contacted Jo Sawyer of Vax and asked her a few questions about the developments and the future.

 Vax has had lots of very positive feedback about the cardboard vacuum.
 People are normally surprised when it operates just like a conventional premium Vax vacuum cleaner, only one made of cardboard.